Do Insurance Companies and Medicaid Cover Gender-Affirming Care?

 The laws surrounding gender-affirming care are changing all the time.
 So, it's important to know how these laws apply to your specific circumstances and where you live.
 To learn more about your options, consider consulting with an attorney experienced in one of the following areas:

-They can help you determine your best options to receive care or help you file a claim if you have been wrongfully denied coverage.
+They can help you determine your best options for receiving care or file a claim if you have been wrongfully denied coverage.

 Stay up-to-date with how the law affects your life